In This Article

 What Loan Stacking Is and Why Detection Keeps Failing

 Loan stacking happens when a borrower takes out multiple loans in rapid succession, often from different lenders, without disclosing existing obligations.
 Each lender sees only its own file.
 The borrower qualifies individually for each loan because no single institution has the full picture.
-By the time credit bureau data updates, the borrower is overextended and defaults start cascading.
+By the time credit bureau data refreshes, the borrower is overextended and defaults start cascading.

 Three structural shifts have made stacking harder to catch.